hortonworks-gallery/ambari-zeppelin-service/README.md

   - Screenshot of how you would create a Ranger policy for 'zeppelin' user to access 'spark' YARN queue:
 ![Image](../master/screenshots/ranger-yarn-policy.png?raw=true)

-- Click on the ApplicationMaster link in YARN UI to access the Spark UI:
+- To access the Spark UI, you can click on the ApplicationMaster link in YARN UI:

 ![Image](../master/screenshots/spark-UI.png?raw=true)

 ---------------------

 #### Remote management